apache/couchdb/test/elixir/README.md

 Elixir has a number of benefits which makes writing unit tests easier.
 For example it is trivial to do codegeneration of tests.
-Bellow we present a few use cases where code-generation is really helpful.
+Below we present a few use cases where code-generation is really helpful.

 ## How to write ExUnit tests